Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Experimental Results

 \subsection{Ablation Study}

 We carried out ablation studies using Stable Diffusion with ControlNets or GLIGEN.
-The results, presented in Table~\ref{tab-ablation} and Figure~\ref{fig-exp-ablation}, reveal that our "+Decompose" method significantly boosts image-text similarity, effectively generating an additional object amidst dominance.
-Note that the "+Decompose" method can be considered an enhanced version of Composable Diffusion \cite{liu2022compositional}, effectively eliminating any condition misalignment issues in all scoring computations.
-However, excluding ``Realign" led to issues in object generation under image conditions, as shown in Figure~\ref{fig-exp-ablation}, and resulted in poorer performance in relative image-condition distance.
+The results, presented in Table~\ref{tab-ablation} and Figure~\ref{fig-exp-ablation}, reveal that our TASC significantly boosts image-text similarity, effectively generating an additional object amidst dominance.
+Note that the ``ours-w/o-realign'' method can be considered an enhanced version of Composable Diffusion \cite{liu2022compositional}, effectively eliminating any condition misalignment issues in all scoring computations.
+However, excluding attention realignment operation led to issues in object generation under image conditions, as shown in Figure~\ref{fig-exp-ablation}, and resulted in poorer performance in relative image-condition distance.
 Our full method excels in balancing relative image-condition distances and image-text similarity, producing images that adeptly meet both text and image condition constraints, demonstrating a harmonized approach.